Willy-JL/Soundy/README.md

 <img align="right" src=".github/images/Boss.png">

 ## Streamers rejoice
 By default Soundy stays always on top of other windows, giving you (and your potential audience) all the needed info with a quick glance.
+No more "what's the song?" in chat.

 <br />